Cerrado/VectorCompass/README.md

 1. **Enter Collection Name**: Type the name of the collection you want to explore
 2. **Browse Available Collections**: Tap the 📋 button to see a dropdown of available collections
 3. **Load Collection**: Tap "Load Collection" to fetch all objects from the specified collection
+4. **Delete Collection**: In the collections dropdown, tap the 🗑️ icon next to a collection to delete it (a confirmation dialog will appear)

 ### Viewing Data